Abelian logic gates: The general case

 \begin{proof}[Proof of \cref{t.eventually.intro}] By Lemma~\ref{l.unaryoutput} we may assume that the processor $\Proc$ to be emulated has unary output.
 Suppose that $\Proc$ computes $F: \N^k \to \N$, and recall from \cref{t.eventually} that $F$ is ZILEP.
 We will use induction on $k$, with Lemma~\ref{unary-trans} providing the base case.
 We therefore suppose that $k\geq 2$ and focus on the $k$th coordinate.
 Suppose that

 We call $L$ the \df{period}, $S$ the \df{slope}, and $R$ the \df{margin} (the width of the non-periodic part) of $F$ with respect to the $k$th coordinate.
-(In the notation of \cref{s.recurrent} we can take $L=\lambda_k$, $S=b_k$ and $R=r_k$).
+(In the notation of \cref{s.recurrent}, one choice is to take $L=\lambda_k$, $S=b_k$ and $R=r_k$.
+Note that $L$ is defined only up to positive integer multiples, and $R$ can always be increased.
+On the other hand, $S$ is uniquely defined.)
 Motivated by the proof of \cref{baby-case}, we also consider the parameter

 which we call the \df{roughness} of $F$.
 Since the difference inside the supremum is an eventually periodic function of $(\yy,z)$, we have $W<\infty$.

 If $W=0$ then $F$ does not depend on the $k$th coordinate, so we are done by induction.
 Assuming now that $W>0$, we will first reduce to functions satisfying \eqref{def-slr} and \eqref{def-w} with parameters satisfying one of the following: